camunda/camunda-docs-manual/content/reference/rest/case-execution/post-complete.md

   </tr>
   <tr>
     <td>variables</td>
-    <td><p>A JSON object containing variable key-value pairs.
-Each key is a variable name and each value a JSON variable value object.</p>
+    <td>A JSON object containing variable key-value pairs.
+Each key is a variable name and each value a JSON variable value object.

-    <%- @partial('api-references/rest/variables/variable-request.html.md.eco', @, {additionalProperties: {local: 'Indicates whether the variable must be created and/or update locally or not.
-If set to <code>true</code>, the creation or update happens locally and will not be propagated upwards in the execution hierarchy.'}}) %>
+    {{< rest-var-request local="Indicates whether the variable must be created and/or update locally or not.
+If set to `true`, the creation or update happens locally and will not be propagated upwards in the execution hierarchy." >}}

     <!--A variable value object has the properties <code>value</code>, which is the value to create or update, and <code>type</code>, which represents the type of the value.
 Valid types are String, Integer, Short, Long, Double and Date.
 A flag <code>local</code> must also be set, indicating whether the variable must be created and/or updated locally or not.
 If <code>local</code> is set to <code>true</code>, the creation or update happens locally and will be not propagated upwards in the case execution hierarchy.--></td>
   </tr>